Alternate history

-A painting by Jakub Różalski depicts an alternate history of the 1920s in Scythe, in which rural peasants must contend with giant mechanical walking tanks.
+A painting by Jakub Różalski depicts an alternative history of the 1920s in Scythe, in which rural peasants must contend with giant mechanical walking tanks.

-Alternate history (also called alternative history, allohistory, althist, or simply A.H.) is a subgenre of speculative fiction in which one or more historical events have occurred but are resolved differently than in real history.
-As conjecture based upon historical fact, alternate history stories propose "what if?" scenarios about pivotal events in human history, and present outcomes very different from the historical record.
-Some alternate histories are considered a subgenre of science fiction, or historical fiction.
+Alternate history (also alternative history, allohistory, althist, or simply A.H.) is a subgenre of speculative fiction in which one or more historical events happen differently than they did in reality.

+As conjecture grounded in historical fact, alternate history stories explore "what if?" scenarios about pivotal events in human history and depict outcomes diverge significantly from the historical record.
+These works typically feature a point of divergence (POD) from recorded history, a change that alters the subsequent course of events, and the resulting ramifications.
+Some alternate histories are considered a subgenre of science fiction or historical fiction.